-- Clarify accountability for decisions and alignment in data collection & entry processes, paper tools and digital systems. - Engage relevant stakeholders to review data needs, define processes and align tools & systems. - This review should identify priority data elements to be collected, drop extraneous data fields, and inform the design of paper tools and digital systems so they are streamlined and aligned. - In an emergency setting where tools and processes must be rapidly introduced, this review may occur after data collection begins and can inform re-design of tools/systems. - When ad hoc paper tools have been developed, replace them with specifically designed paper tools as early as possible and ensure the tools are distributed to relevant health workers - In the longer term and as resources permit, update the digital systems and/or revise paper tools to align with actual processes. - Create budget line and make time for system reviews and resulting updates.
+Findings about root causes Recommendations • Format, questions and information collected on paper tools often did not align with information collected in the digital system.
+Clarify accountability for decisions and alignment in data collection & entry processes, paper tools and digital systems.
+Engage relevant stakeholders to review data needs, define • Given the rapid roll-out of COVID-19 processes and align tools & systems. immunizations, paper-based COVID-19 data capture tools were not initially available at all vaccination sites.
+Staff used ad hoc paper tools that were at hand (e.g. routine immunization registers) or This review should identify priority data elements to be collected, drop extraneous data fields, and inform the design of paper tools and digital systems so they are streamlined and aligned. improvised paper tools.
+As a result, the format, information, and processes used to collect data on paper, did not align with the digital systems and In an emergency setting where tools and processes must be rapidly introduced, this review may occur after data collection begins and can inform re-design of tools/systems. processes.
+When ad hoc paper tools have been developed, replace • When the digital system required mandatory data fields that were not in the ad hoc paper tools, people them with specifically designed paper tools as early as possible and ensure the tools are distributed to relevant health workers got stuck and were unsure how to proceed.
+In the longer term and as resources permit, update the digital systems and/or revise paper tools to align with actual processes.